keum/SOTM-US16/README.md

   * 2 entry points
       * Query overpass: A query interface to OSM
       * External data
-                □ OGR
+        * OGR
-                □ QGIS
+        * QGIS
-                □ geoJSON.IO
+        * geoJSON.IO
 * You can use tags to prioritize some tasks over others.
 The high priority tasks will be served out first.
 * Instructions can be formatted with Markdown
 * Ideas for map roulette
   * Fixing an import
       * One way streets with random direction
-      * Things named Park are not neccesarily an recreation ammenity
+      * Things named Park are not necessarily an recreation amenity
   * Check to see if Parks are already in OSM
   * Add platforms to railway stations
   * Open closed Cliffs
   * Identify Park features
       * Sub optimal because it's not just one thing.
-  * Use municipal sidewalk shapefile to code ways as having sidewalks
+  * Use municipal sidewalk shape file to code ways as having sidewalks

 Tagging and mapping for routing and navigation
 * What would it take to make OSM navigable?